Wailin Elliott

 ABOUT

-Wailin Elliott is an artist best known for her pottery.
-She is also a spinner and weaver, as well as a painter, writer, printer and publisher.
+Wailin Elliott was an artist best known for her pottery.
+She was also a spinner and weaver, as well as a painter, writer, printer and publisher.
 Beginning in Tāmaki Makaurau Auckland and continuing in Te Tara-o-te-Ika-a-Māui Coromandel, Elliott was part of the thriving studio craft movement that swept Aotearoa from the 1960s onwards and was a close friend and colleague of renowned potter Barry Brickell.

 Elliott grew up in Tāmaki Makaurau, the third of four sisters.
 She attended Epsom Girls Grammar School, where her interest in pottery began after coming across a copy of A Potter’s Book by the 'father of British studio pottery' Bernard Leach, and she was encouraged by art teacher, May Hardcastle.
 Elliott was a member of the Auckland Studio Potters Society during its early years in the 1960s, and a grant from the Queen Elizabeth II Arts Council around this time helped her transition to focusing on pottery full-time.
 During this time, Elliott was a stallholder at a co-operative craft market called Browns Mill on Durham Lane.

-She works in earthenware, stoneware, and terracotta.
-As well as producing studioware such as pots, Elliott is known for her small human figures.
+She worked in earthenware, stoneware, and terracotta.
+As well as producing studioware such as pots, Elliott was known for her small human figures.
 Many of her works exhibit an innocent charm.
-Of her work, she says:
+Of her work, she said:

 My figures termed "peopilics" were first modelled on my daughter and son when they were young children.
 My Chinese heritage shows itself more in my early pots when I lived with my family but over the years I find myself returning to some of the shapes that are typically oriental again.